oktadev/okta-blog/_source/_posts/2022-09-19-kafka-microservices.md

 - [JHipster: OAuth2 and OpenID Connect](https://www.jhipster.tech/security/#-oauth2-and-openid-connect)
 - [Apache Kafka Introduction](https://kafka.apache.org/intro)

+You can find all the code for this tutorial on GitHub in the [@oktadev/okta-kafka-microservices-example](https://github.com/oktadev/okta-kafka-microservices-example) repository.

 There are also a few tutorials on Kafka, microservices, and JHipster that you might enjoy on this blog:

 - [Reactive Java Microservices with Spring Boot and JHipster](/blog/2021/01/20/reactive-java-microservices)
 - [Secure Kafka Streams with Quarkus and Java](/blog/2020/04/08/kafka-streams)
 - [A Quick Guide to Spring Cloud Stream](/blog/2020/04/15/spring-cloud-stream)

-You can find all the code for this tutorial [on GitHub](https://github.com/oktadev/okta-kafka-microservices-example).

 Please follow us [@oktadev on Twitter](https://twitter.com/oktadev) for more tutorials like this one.
 We also have a [YouTube channel](https://www.youtube.com/c/oktadev) where we frequently publish videos.